Geonaute/Pythonista-Brute-Force/README.md

 Also credit to:
 https://GITHUB.COM/phteam/
 Because they made the original brute force script!
-All I did was teak it and patch it
+All I did was teak it and patch it so that it could work with Pythonista 3!